-Figure 17 - Transportation Management Systems, Poor Benchmark Observations Since the March 2018 benchmarks, a significant review process has been undertaken to verify TMS inventory and condition and to validate the condition changes resulting from anticipated work on projects in the latter years of the 10-year period.
+Figure 17 - Transportation Management Systems, Poor

+Since the March 2018 benchmarks, a significant review process has been undertaken to verify TMS inventory and condition and to validate the condition changes resulting from anticipated work on projects in the latter years of the 10-year period.
 In a number of instances, the TMS projects reviewed over-projected accomplishments and resulting condition.
 While this differs from the March 2018 benchmarks, these revised projections reflect a more accurate state of TMS condition over 10 years.

-Fix an Additional 500 Bridges Overview SB1 includes a performance requirement to fix not less than an additional 500 bridges over a 10-year period ending in 2027.
+Fix an Additional 500 Bridges

+SB1 includes a performance requirement to fix not less than an additional 500 bridges over a 10-year period ending in 2027.
 Projects that improve the condition of the bridge from a lesser condition to a better condition, mitigate seismic or scour vulnerabilities, address operational limitations, or replace bridge rail not meeting current federal crash test standards are counted towards this goal.
 Prior to the passage of SB1, Caltrans was fixing an average of 126 bridges per year.
 For the purpose of counting towards the additional 500 bridges which should be fixed, Caltrans is reporting bridges fixed in excess of the baseline of 126 bridges.
 To satisfy the provisions of SB1, Caltrans need to fix at least 1760 bridges between 2018 and 2027.

-Current and Projected Number of Bridges Fixed The number of bridges fixed in the current and last fiscal years is determined from an analysis of bridge project records and an estimate of when the work was effectively complete, referred to as the Expected Construction Work Complete (ECWC) date.
+Current and Projected Number of Bridges Fixed

+The number of bridges fixed in the current and last fiscal years is determined from an analysis of bridge project records and an estimate of when the work was effectively complete, referred to as the Expected Construction Work Complete (ECWC) date.

 Table 9 presents the number of bridges fixed in FY 2017/18 and 2018/19.
+Table 10 presents the breakdown of the counts of bridges in each fiscal year by the primary type of fix.

-Expected Construction Work Complete (ECWC) The point in time when performance credit is taken is defined by the Expected Construction Work Complete (ECWC) date.
+Expected Construction Work Complete (ECWC)

+The point in time when performance credit is taken is defined by the Expected Construction Work Complete (ECWC) date.
 This is the date when construction work is effectively complete, the project limits are open to traffic, and benefits are realized by the travelling public.
 The ECWC is estimated to be 2/3rds the time between the contract award date and the Construction Contract Acceptance (CCA) date.

+Table 9 - Fix an Additional 500 Bridges

+Fix Bridges FY 2017/18 FY 2018/19

+Baseline 126 126

+Additional 107 152

+Total 233 278

+^{}Adjusted from previous reporting to reflect ECWC dates

+Table 10 - Count of Bridges by Type of Fix

+Fix Bridges FY 2017/18 FY 2018/19

+Health 205 237

+Scour 7 13

+Seismic 10 10

+Goods Movement 1 -

+Rail 10 18

-Fix Bridges FY 2017/18 FY 2018/19 Baseline 126 126 Additional 107 152 Total 233 278 Table 9 - Fix an Additional 500 Bridges Adjusted to previous reporting to reflect ECWC dates A 10-year projection of bridges fixed is presented in Figure 18.
+Total 233 278

+A 10-year projection of bridges fixed is presented in Figure 18.
 The chart shows the total number of bridges anticipated to be fixed each year over the 10-year period through FY 2026/27.
 Bridges fixed through the SHOPP are based on projects defined in the SHOPP Ten Year Project Book.
 For bridges fixed through the Highway Maintenance (HM) Program, the first two years are based on projects in a currently approved HM workplan.
 For HM projects in the remaining 8 years, the minimum of the first two years is used to estimate the number of bridges fixed in subsequent years.